reiryuki/One-UI-Home-34-Magisk-Module/README.md

 ## Known Issues
 - Edge panels doesn't work.
 - Recents tumbnails are blacked out in some ROMs.
 If your device support vulkan, this module https://github.com/reiryuki/SKIA-UI-Renderer-Enabler-Magisk-Module may fix that.
-- Does not support navbar overlay in Android 15 QPR2 ROMs and up if recents provider is activated.

 ## Support & Bug Report
 - https://t.me/ryukinotes/54